punctuationmarks/crash-courses/JavaScript/functional101.md

 ```

 # Map

-Map method (because techincally it's a function inside the Map class) iterates over each item in an array, returning the individual items with some computation performed on each.
-The array passed through it is not changed
+A map is an interator that loops of the individual data inside an "iterable" (anything that can be looped over).
+In Javascript `.map()` is a method (coming from the prototype Map class) that iterates over an array and returns a new array with data changed however desired - just like a for loop.
+The array passed through it is not changed, which is a foundational concept in functional programm

 ```JS
 // The global variable